April 18, 2019

 Calculating these expenses is easy today because of the many online tools such as free mortgage and debt calculators.
 Visit our partner the Credit Union Mortgage Association (CUMA) to try out a number of free financial calculators.
 They certainly make life a lot simpler and really help consumers make educated buying decisions!

-Once you’re confident you can afford to buy a home, you’ll probably need to secure a loan from a bank or a reliable lending institution.
+Once you’re confident you can afford to buy a home, you’ll need to secure a loan from Interior FCU.
 Then, there are lots of negotiations and legal work involved.
 If it all goes well, you have your own house and a nice chunk of debt to go with it.
 Keep in mind though that home loan debt is “good” debt, and as time passes, you’ll enjoy the freedom of owning your home as you realize how much you save on taxes and the impact of not writing a big check, which goes into someone else’s account and not your own investment(s).

 Lesson 2: Deciding On The Type Of House You Want

 Once you’ve made the decision to buy your own home and you’ve been to the credit union to make sure you can arrange for financing, what’s next?
 A great next step is deciding on the type of house you want.
 You may have ideas about what an “ideal” house looks like, but your final decision will be based upon several factors.

 How big do you want your house to be?
 Will it be within your budget?
 What neighborhood do you want to live in?
 What school(s) do you want your child(ren) to attend?
 There will be plenty of choices available.
 Part of your decision will involve the price.
 Another key part of that decision, though, will depend upon your family’s needs.
 Do you have children?
 Are you planning on having children in the future?
 If so, you will want a child-friendly home with a yard in a good neighborhood and with nearby schools and/or community organizations.